Mateo8070/partial-library-management/README.md

 # Book Management Application

 This is a full-stack application for managing a collection of books.
 It allows users to view, add, edit, and delete book entries, and search for books by title or author.
+The API key exposure is intentional (testing pusrposes)

 ## Features